BurgerFi International, Inc. (NASDAQ:BFI) Major Shareholder John Rosatti Revocable Trust Sells 5,000 Shares

-BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 5,000 shares of the firm’s stock in a transaction on Monday, October 3rd.
-The stock was sold at an average price of $2.50, for a total value of $12,500.00.
-Following the transaction, the insider now directly owns 3,502,140 shares of the company’s stock, valued at $8,755,350.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 5,000 shares of the company’s stock in a transaction that occurred on Friday, October 7th.
+The shares were sold at an average price of $2.22, for a total transaction of $11,100.00.
+Following the sale, the insider now directly owns 3,482,140 shares of the company’s stock, valued at $7,730,350.80.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 John Rosatti Revocable Trust also recently made the following trade(s):

+- On Monday, October 10th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
+The shares were sold at an average price of $2.20, for a total transaction of $11,000.00.

 - On Wednesday, October 5th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.34, for a total value of $11,700.00.
+The stock was sold at an average price of $2.34, for a total transaction of $11,700.00.

+- On Monday, October 3rd, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
+The stock was sold at an average price of $2.50, for a total transaction of $12,500.00.

 - On Friday, September 30th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.72, for a total value of $13,600.00.
+The stock was sold at an average price of $2.72, for a total transaction of $13,600.00.

 - On Wednesday, September 28th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.91, for a total value of $14,550.00.
+The stock was sold at an average price of $2.91, for a total transaction of $14,550.00.

 - On Monday, September 26th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.91, for a total value of $14,550.00.
+The stock was sold at an average price of $2.91, for a total transaction of $14,550.00.

 - On Friday, September 23rd, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.91, for a total value of $14,550.00.
+The stock was sold at an average price of $2.91, for a total transaction of $14,550.00.

 - On Wednesday, September 21st, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.92, for a total value of $14,600.00.
+The shares were sold at an average price of $2.92, for a total transaction of $14,600.00.

 - On Monday, September 19th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $3.01, for a total value of $15,050.00.
+The shares were sold at an average price of $3.01, for a total transaction of $15,050.00.

 - On Friday, September 16th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.91, for a total value of $14,550.00.
+The shares were sold at an average price of $2.91, for a total transaction of $14,550.00.

-- On Wednesday, September 14th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $2.99, for a total value of $14,950.00.

-- On Monday, September 12th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $3.05, for a total value of $15,250.00.

 BurgerFi International Price Performance

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in BFI.
-Fieldpoint Private Securities LLC bought a new stake in BurgerFi International in the 1st quarter valued at about $834,000.
-Renaissance Technologies LLC increased its position in BurgerFi International by 548.3% in the 1st quarter.
-Renaissance Technologies LLC now owns 149,100 shares of the company’s stock valued at $622,000 after buying an additional 126,100 shares in the last quarter.
-Activest Wealth Management boosted its stake in BurgerFi International by 5,200.0% during the 1st quarter.
-Activest Wealth Management now owns 53,000 shares of the company’s stock valued at $221,000 after purchasing an additional 52,000 shares during the last quarter.
-Millennium Management LLC acquired a new position in BurgerFi International during the 2nd quarter valued at about $115,000.
-Finally, PDT Partners LLC acquired a new position in BurgerFi International during the 1st quarter valued at about $67,000.
-37.53% of the stock is owned by institutional investors.
+Several institutional investors have recently bought and sold shares of BFI.
+Fieldpoint Private Securities LLC bought a new stake in shares of BurgerFi International in the 1st quarter worth about $834,000.
+Renaissance Technologies LLC lifted its holdings in shares of BurgerFi International by 548.3% in the 1st quarter.
+Renaissance Technologies LLC now owns 149,100 shares of the company’s stock worth $622,000 after acquiring an additional 126,100 shares during the last quarter.
+BlackRock Inc. lifted its holdings in shares of BurgerFi International by 5.4% in the 1st quarter.
+BlackRock Inc. now owns 100,832 shares of the company’s stock worth $420,000 after acquiring an additional 5,149 shares during the last quarter.
+Activest Wealth Management lifted its holdings in shares of BurgerFi International by 5,200.0% in the 1st quarter.
+Activest Wealth Management now owns 53,000 shares of the company’s stock worth $221,000 after acquiring an additional 52,000 shares during the last quarter.
+Finally, State Street Corp lifted its holdings in shares of BurgerFi International by 10.5% in the 1st quarter.
+State Street Corp now owns 43,393 shares of the company’s stock worth $181,000 after acquiring an additional 4,113 shares during the last quarter.
+Institutional investors own 37.53% of the company’s stock.

 About BurgerFi International